 Founder and Director

-Susana B. Williams is the founder/director of DANCE-FORMS PRODUCTIONS, and the creator of "THE INTERNATIONAL CHOREOGRAPHERS' SHOWCASE," a branch of Dance-Forms Productions, which presents the collaborative work of distinguished choreographers at prestigious international events.
+Susana B. Williams is the founder/director of DANCE-FORMS PRODUCTIONS, and the creator of "DANCEFORMS' INTERNATIONAL CHOREOGRAPHERS' SHOWCASE," a branch of Dance-Forms Productions, which presents the original works of distinguished and emerging choreographers at prestigious international events.

 On May 5, 2003, Mrs. Williams received the Honorable Order of Kentucky Colonels, the highest honor awarded by the Commonwealth of Kentucky for her work as ambassador of good will and fellowship around the world, as well as for her contributions to Kentucky and her special achievements in the art of dance and choreography.